5jt/dyalog-cookbook/manuscript/16_WindowsRegistry.md

 ![Default values](images/WinReg_DefaultValue.png)

 Note that whether `Write` writes REG_SZ or a REG_DWORD depends on the data: a text vector becomes "REG_SZ" while a 32-bit integer becomes "REG_DWORD" though Booleans as well as smaller integers are converted to a 32-bit integer.
-Any other data types are rejected.
+Other data types are rejected.

 If the `WinRegSimple` class does not suit your needs then have a look at the `WinReg` class.
 This class is much larger but has virtually no limitations at all.